-Food, Agriculture and Fisheries, and Biotechnology (FAFB) strongly encourages scientists across the world to combine their talents to exploit new and emerging research opportunities that address social, environmental and economic challenges include the growing demand for safer, healthier, and higher-quality food, threats to the sustainability and security of agricultural, aquaculture and fisheries production, and the sustainable production and use of renewable bio-resources.
+Food, Agriculture and Fisheries, and Biotechnology (FAFB) strongly encourages scientists across the world to combine their talents to exploit new and emerging research opportunities that address social, environmental and economic challenges.
+These include the growing demand for safer, healthier, and higher-quality food, threats to the sustainability and security of agricultural, aquaculture and fisheries production, and the sustainable production and use of renewable bio-resources.
 FAFB also encourages international research of specific interest for emerging economies and developing countries, in recognition of the UN Millennium Development Goals.